jpetazzo/intro-to-docker/slides/Install_Docker/Body.md

 * Fedora
 * Gentoo

-<!SLIDE>
+---
-# Installing on OS X and Microsoft Windows
+## Installing on OS X and Microsoft Windows

 Docker doesn't run natively on OS X or Microsoft Windows.